xapple/pacmill/README.md

 Alternatively, if you want to install it for all users of the system:

     $ sudo pip3 install pacmill

+These commands will also automatically install all the other python modules on which `pacmill` depends.

 ## Usage